Updates on the McMurdo Barge Pier

-McMurdo barge pier under construction NSF photo of the barge pier under construction at Gunderson Marine in Portland, OR
+McMurdo barge pier under construction Early May NSF photo of the barge pier under construction at Gunderson Marine in Portland, OR

-The above photo was released by NSF/USAP on their "future USAP" section in early May 2025 on this web page....which seems to be down--here's the archived version.
+And, this earlier photo was released by NSF/USAP on their "future USAP" section in early May 2025 on this archived web page..
 Despite some earlier statements relating to NSF funding cuts, it still appears to be scheduled for delivery to McM in the 2025-26 austral summer season (but not to be ready for use until the following summer).
+As with the prep work done during the 2024-25 summer, installation will involve the Seabees and Antarctica New Zealand as well as the USAP support contractor.

-Below...a significant part of the project at McMurdo...preparing to drill holes for piles that will moor the barge pier.
+Below...a significant part of the project at McMurdo last summer...preparing to drill holes for piles that will moor the barge pier.

 moving the pile drilling templatePositioning one of the templates used for locating the pile